elyra-ai/elyra/docs/source/user_guide/runtime-image-conf.md

 -->
 ## Runtime Image Configuration

-A runtime image configuration identifies a container image that Elyra can utilize to run Jupyter notebooks on a container platform, such as Kubernetes.
+A runtime image configuration identifies a container image that Elyra can utilize to run Jupyter notebooks or scripts on a container platform, such as Kubernetes.

 ### Prerequisites